rmtmckenzie/flutter_qr_mobile_vision/README.md

 ![pub package][version_badge]

-_Reading QR codes and other barcodes using Google's Mobile Vision API._
+_Reading QR codes and other barcodes using Firebase's Mobile Vision API._

+# UPDATE - Now using Firebase since apps using GoogleMobileVision has become unreleaseable on iOS.

 This plugin uses Android & iOS native APIs for reading images from the device's camera.
-It then pipes these images both to the Mobile Vision API which detects barcodes/qrcodes etc, outputs a preview image to be shown on a flutter texture.
+It then pipes these images both to the Firebase Mobile Vision API which detects barcodes/qrcodes etc, and outputs a preview image to be shown on a flutter texture.

 The plugin includes a widget which performs all needed transformations on the camera output to show within the defined area.

+If you are only targeting android and don't want to switch to Firebase Mobile Vision from Google Mobile Vision, use a 0.* version of the plugin.

+If you target iOS as well but don't want to integrate Firebase (and like this plugin over other ones available on pub.dev) please head over to [this issue](https://github.com/rmtmckenzie/flutter_qr_mobile_vision/issues/121) and give it a +1, as that will tell the developer how much interest there is in it.

+## Setting up Firebase

+If you're using firebase elsewhere in your app, you should be able to simply use this plugin.
+However, if you're not, you'll have to follow steps 1, 2, and 3 from [Firebase's Flutter instructions](https://firebase.google.com/docs/flutter/setup), which include setting up projects in Firebase and

+For android, that's all you need to do - the library doesn't seem to actually need initialization.

+For iOS, you need to make sure that `FirebaseApp.configure()` is called somewhere before the plugin is used - for instance, in your app's AppDelegate.
+The example app does this.

 ## Usage